fastruby/rails-template/README.md

 ```
 --skip-bundle # don't run bundle, we want to modify the gemfile first
---skip-test-unit # skip minitest gem setup, we are using rspec
+--skip-test # skip minitest gem setup, we are using rspec
+--skip-turbolinks # don't add Turbolinks gem to the project
 --database=postgresql # use postgres instead of sqlite
 -m https://raw.githubusercontent.com/ombulabs/rails-template/master/template.rb # use the template.rb file from this repo
 ```